Gender balance in politics

 What is the current gender balance among ministers?

-There are currently 22 full members of the cabinet and ten other ministers who attend cabinet meetings.
-Of the full members of the cabinet, seven are women, as is one of the ministers who attend cabinet.
+There are currently 22 full members of the cabinet and five other ministers who attend cabinet meetings.
+Half of the members of cabinet are women (48% when attendees are included) – the highest proportion ever.
+The women in cabinet are:

-- Suella Braverman, home secretary
+- Yvette Cooper, home secretary

 How has the gender balance among ministers changed over time?

 One important development in increasing the number of female ministers was the introduction of the Ministerial and other Maternity Allowances Act 2021.
 This was designed to allow the attorney general Suella Braverman to take six months of paid maternity leave.
-During this period, another minister (Michael Ellis QC MP – previously the solicitor general) was appointed to cover her functions and responsibilities.
+During this period, another minister (Michael Ellis – previously the solicitor general) was appointed to cover her functions and responsibilities.

-Margaret Beckett, the first, and until September 2021 the only, woman foreign secretary, also felt that she experienced discrimination in her role: “I remember one of the women, a fairly senior woman, saying to me ‘You do realise that there are people in the Foreign Office who don’t think a woman should be foreign secretary?’
+Margaret Beckett, the first, and until September 2021 the only, woman foreign secretary, also felt that she experienced discrimination in her role: “I remember one of the women, a fairly senior woman, saying to me, ‘You do realise that there are people in the Foreign Office who don’t think a woman should be foreign secretary?’
 Which at that stage in the day would never have occurred to me.”

 Jo Swinson, who served as women and equalities minister during the coalition, spoke of the importance of representation and role models: “It’s not as if you can’t have a male role model, but it is just easier as a woman to look at other women.
 And, of course, there are not that many women minsters.”